Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 I still haven't fully grasped this source.
 I'm not sure whether to continue studying it, or if I should break away and dig for sources by which I can study the molecular biology of the dendritic cell surface proteins.

 ---
+I'm ordering a copy of Clinical Immunology, Fifth Edition, and a few other texts on dendritic cells.
+I need to keep studying the molecular biology of the dendritic cell surface proteins.

 ---
 Back to [[authors-nonfiction]]